vwool/linux-mm/Documentation/mm/process_addrs.rst

 are also RCU safe, so the whole read lock operation is guaranteed to function correctly.

-On the write side, we acquire a write lock on the :c:member:`!vma->vm_lock` read/write semaphore, before setting the VMA's sequence number under this lock, also simultaneously holding the mmap write lock.
+On the write side, we acquire a write lock on the :c:member:`!vma.vm_lock` read/write semaphore, before setting the VMA's sequence number under this lock, also simultaneously holding the mmap write lock.